Environmental justice: Hazardous waste

 As environmental justice groups have grown more successful in developed countries such as the United States, the burdens of global production have been shifted to the Global South where less-strict regulations make waste disposal cheaper.
 Export of toxic waste from the US escalated throughout the 1980s and 1990s.
 Many impacted countries do not have adequate disposal systems for this waste, and impacted communities are not informed about the hazards they are being exposed to.

 The Khian Sea waste disposal incident was a notable example of environmental justice issues arising from international movement of toxic waste.
 Contractors disposing of ash from waste incinerators in Philadelphia, Pennsylvania illegally dumped the waste on a beach in Haiti after several other countries refused to accept it.
 After more than ten years of debate, the waste was eventually returned to Pennsylvania.
 The incident contributed to the creation of the Basel Convention that regulates international movement of toxic waste.

 Land appropriation

 Countries in the Global South disproportionately bear the environmental burden of global production and the costs of over-consumption in Western societies.
 This burden is exacerbated by changes in land use that shift vast tracts of land away from family and subsistence farming toward multi-national investments in land speculation, agriculture, mining, or conservation.
 Land grabs in the Global South are engendered by neoliberal ideology and differences in legal frameworks, land prices, and regulatory practices that make countries in the Global South attractive to foreign investments.
 These land grabs endanger indigenous livelihoods and continuity of social, cultural, and spiritual practices.
 Resistance to land appropriation through transformative social action is also made difficult by pre-existing social inequity and deprivation; impacted communities are often already struggling just to meet their basic needs.

-Water

-Access to clean water is an indispensable aspect of human life, yet it remains very unequal, disproportionately affecting marginalized communities globally.
-The burden of water scarcity is particularly noticeable in impoverished urban settings and remote rural areas where inadequate infrastructure, limited financial resources, and environmental degradation converge to create formidable challenges.
-Marginalized populations, often already grappling with systemic inequalities, encounter heightened vulnerabilities when it comes to securing safe and reliable water sources.
-Discriminatory practices can further compound these challenges.
-The ramifications of limited water access are profound, permeating various facets of daily life, including health, education, and overall well-being.
-Recognizing and addressing these disparities is not only a matter of justice but also crucial for sustainable development.
-Consequently, there must be efforts towards implementing inclusive water management strategies that prioritize the specific needs of marginalized communities, ensuring equitable access to this fundamental resource and fostering resilience in the face of global water challenges.
-One way this has been proposed is through Community Based Participatory Development.
-When this has been applied, as in the case of the Six Nations Indigenous peoples in Canada working with McMaster University researchers, it has shown how community-led sharing and integrating of science and local knowledge can be partnered in response to water quality.